keithmburu/courses/notes/compling-primer/embeddings.md

 $$
 which is just the dot product of the two vectors normalized by their length.
 The dot product serves as a similarity metric, and the denominator compensates for the length of the vectors, ensuring two vectors aren't considered similar just because they're longer.
 Given two arbitrary words from our co-occurrence matrix, we can take the dot product of the row for word $\mathbf{u}$ and the column for row $\mathbf{v}$ -- or vice versa, since the matrix is symmetric -- and calculate the cosine similarity to determine how similar the terms are.
 These matrices are typically extremely **sparse**, containing mostly 0 entries, and obviously quite large.

 Co-occurrence matrices were also the basis of other techniques, such as latent semantic analysis (LSA), also called latent semantic indexing (LSI).
 In LSA's co-occurrence matrix, however, the rows are words and the columns are documents.
 LSA uses a linear algebra technique known as singular value decomposition (SVD) to reduce the size of the matrix while maintaining the similarity information.
-There is a probabilistic version known as probabilistic LSA (PLSA, PLSI) based on Bayesian statistics, which is the basis of topic models.
+There is a probabilistic version known as probabilistic LSA (PLSA, PLSI) based on Bayesian statistics, which is a precursor of topic models.

 ## word2Vec